dimkar121/ExpBlock/README.md

 blocks and records, respectively.We implement these features using random choices instead of utilizing cumbersome data structures in order to favour simplicity of implementation and efficiency.

-Execution
+##Running the artifact

-Download the executable jar `ExpBlock.jar`
+- Download the executable jar `ExpBlock.jar`

-Then, download and place the data file [ncvoters_A.txt](https://www.dropbox.com/s/5a48pnqbdqcd6w4/ncvoters_A.txt?dl=0) in the same directory with `ExpBlock.jar`
+- Download and place the data file [ncvoters_A.txt](https://www.dropbox.com/s/5a48pnqbdqcd6w4/ncvoters_A.txt?dl=0) in the same directory with `ExpBlock.jar`

-In the command line, run `ExpBlock.jar` using `java -jar ExpBlock.jar`
+- In the command line, run `ExpBlock.jar` using `java -jar ExpBlock.jar`